Charles-Bofferding/reading-notes/class-01.md

 **HTML Structure**

 HTML helps define the backbone structure of your webpage.
-There are several sections with different purposes, but the first thing to understand is that each section is opened with a tag that looks like <X> and closed with a tag </X>, with x being the indicator for what type of section you are in.
+There are several sections with different purposes.
 Further attributes can be added into the tags to add further definition or variables.

 1. Body: Defines the whole section which will be displayed in the main browser window.
 2. Head: Contains onformation about the page, but not displayed in the main page itself